goldfinder/DiSky3/README.md

 # Basic Usage

-DiSky is here to help Bot managment with Skript.
+DiSky is here to help Bot management with Skript.
-First of all, you **must** know basics of both __Skript__ and __Discord Bot__ system.
+First, you **must** know basics of both __Skript__ and __Discord Bot__ system.

 No help will be given if you are asking for basic features!

 ## Loading

-After creating your bot, create a enw script file and enter the default login code:
+After creating your bot, create a new script file and enter the default login code:

 ```applescript
 on load: